oppia/oppia-web-developer-docs/Google-Summer-of-Code-2016.md

 ### Summary

 This is a two-part project.
 Oppia currently requires users to be connected to the internet at all times while playing explorations.
 Furthermore, Oppia sends quite a lot of data across the network while playing explorations or visiting the website in general.
-Both of these have negative effects on user's experience on the site.
-It also might make Oppia difficult or impossible to use for many users who are on poorer connections.
-To be able to use Oppia without much data transfer or even offline completely would have huge implications for millions of people, if not more.
+Both of these have negative effects on users' experiences on the site, and are likely to make Oppia difficult or impossible to use for many users who are on poorer connections.

 The first part of this project involves allowing explorations to be played without an internet connection.
 This is a multi-step problem.
 While playing an exploration, there are many things that happen, including:
 - Statistics recording